 Ultralight EV1 Compatibility

 This is a complex formatting issue which affects some phones ability to scan MIFARE Ultralight EV1 chips but not Ultralight chips.
-In this case, we can either NDEF format the chips or make Ultralight EV1 chips look like the older generation Ultralight chips.
+In this case, the EV1 NFC chips need to be either NDEF formatted or encoded with data to look like the older generation Ultralight chips.
 It varies depending on the phone rather than the operating system.
 If we state 'maybe', we would advise testing first.